 If termites are eating away at the floor joists or the floorboards themselves, the floors may show signs of movement when walking on them and feel ‘spongy’.
 Similarly, door frames may drop, making the door hard to close.

 If they are busy eating the wood under paint or plaster, termites often cause the surface to ripple.
 This can be detected more easily when shining a torch across the surface.

 They can cause power failures in light switches and power points when termites are active in wall voids.
 This can be either by directly chewing through wires or causing shorting due to the presence of their mudding.

 On quiet nights, if you’ve got good hearing, it is actually possible to hear termite activity.
 You may hear a faint grinding (this is the termites eating away your home!) or a faint tapping.
 This is the headbutting termites use to communicate.

-If you think you have spotted one of these hidden signs of termite activity, don’t panic, just give us a call at Home Integrity.
-We’ll be around to carry out a comprehensive pest inspection Perth.
+If you live in Perth and think you have spotted one of these hidden signs of termite activity, don’t panic, just give us a call at Home Integrity.
+We’ll be around to carry out a comprehensive pest inspection.
 What is a pest inspection?
 Click here to find out more